-After the end of World War II in 1945, the U.S. military commissioned captured German doctor Erwin Giesing and six of Hitler's other physicians to write a detailed 225 page report of Adolph Hitler's medical records.
+After the end of World War II in 1945, the U.S. military commissioned captured German doctor Erwin Giesing and six of Hitler’s other physicians to write a detailed 225-page report of Adolf Hitler’s medical records.
 They showed that while he was Chancellor of the Third Reich, Hitler was addicted to cocaine, took 28 different drugs for intestinal gas, had severe lack of libido, and was given drugs that contained strychnine, a poison that most likely caused his constant pain (Hitler as Seen by his Doctors, Military Intelligence Service Center, Nov.
 29, 1945).

 Drugs for the German People

-In a new book, Blitzed: Drugs in Nazi Germany (Houghton Mifflin, 2016), author Norman Ohler shows that Hitler was not alone in his drug addiction.
+In Blitzed: Drugs in Nazi Germany (Houghton Mifflin, 2016), author Norman Ohler said that Hitler was not alone in his drug addiction.
 Dependence on amphetamines was a way of life for the entire German army, athletes, factory workers, housewives and students.
 In 1937, Dr Fritz Hauschild, owner of Temler Factories, patented the first German methyl-amphetamine, Pervitin.
 It was sold over-the-counter without needing a prescription.
 In 1940 alone, the Temmler factory in Berlin produced 35 million Pervitin pills for the German army and Luftwaffe.
 German athletes had used amphetamines to boost performance during the 1936 Olympics in Berlin.

 For the first few days that you take amphetamines, you don’t need to sleep.
 The German army used them when they invaded Sudetenland and then Poland.
 Amphetamines explain why the German army, the Luftwafe’s Blitzkreig and the panzer tanks never stopped advancing for the three days it took to conquer France.
 Soldiers were instructed to take “one tablet per day, two at night, and one or two tablets after two or three hours if necessary,” to be able to stay awake for up to 50 straight hours.